 2. To create opportunities for students to collaborate, communicate, and critically think by developing information literacy skills through research, inquiry and project-based learning

-3. To encourage students to become responsible, critical, and independent users of information in the 21st century.
+3. To encourage students to become responsible, critical, and independent users of information in the 21st century

 The Red Cedar Club has also started up with 17 students from grades 4-6 signed up.
 The 22 B.C.’S Young Readers’ Choice Awards books selected are both fiction and nonfiction.
 Votes from students in the club throughout the province will be cast in the spring of 2020 for their favourite books.
 Chocolate Lily book award nominees for primary students (k-3) are also ready as a class read.
 Classes that participate throughout the province will choose their favourite book in the spring as well.
 Please see the links below to view the new books chosen for this year: